jeanlucaslima/tab_organizer/README.md

 This is a **WIP** not released yet, using it may hurt your tabs.

+## Why?
+I am a mess, I deal with 100+ tabs weekly.
+And I was annoyed that I couldn't find a good tab organizer that would allow me to kill all tabs matching a search and/or regex.

 ## How it works

 * Counts all tabs